bnb-chain/zkbnb/docs/protocol.md

 #### NftTree

-`NftTree` is used for storing all of the nfts and the node info is:
+`NftTree` is used for storing all the NFTs and the node info is:

 ```go
 type NftNode struct {